 The revised concept for Gwandalan abandoned the inclusion of Stage 2 in the rezoning.
 Stage 1 has been redesigned according to best practice urban design principles taking account of the site's environmental attributes and surroundings.
-It has sought to improve the interrelationship with the public school and the settlement including the inclusion of a pick up/set down zone, enhanced orientation of building lots, create an identifying green parkway entry, introduction of a North-South green link to the school and 'address' to the estate and establishment of a clearly defined bus route and sharedway around the perimeter of the settlement incorporating an extensive drainage swale.
+It has sought to improve the interrelationship with the public school and the settlement including the inclusion of a pick up/set down zone, enhanced orientation of building lots, create an identifying green 'parkway' entry, 'address' to the estate and establishment of a clearly defined bus route and sharedway around the perimeter of the settlement incorporating an extensive drainage swale.
+Two open spaces have been created in areas containing better quality trees linked by the 'parkway'.